 Prior to my retirement I ran the UK Schools Programme for BP, this involved training staff to go into to schools to run activities, offer work experience and short apprenticeships to students and to liaise with educational institutions of all kinds.
 I have been a governor at a number of schools and was in fact one of the first ever parent governors when my youngest son was 7 years old.

 I believe that education is one of the most important things any parent or school can offer a child and find St. Osmund’s an exciting and inspiring place to be at the moment as changes are made.

 Jon Nugent – Foundation Governor

-I have been a Foundation Governor since November 2016 and have sat on the Building and Finance Committee and currently sit on the Quality of Education sub-committee.
+I have been a Foundation Governor since November 2016.
 I am the subject link governor for Religious Education and French and take an interest in Assemblies and observe how the school honours its Christian ethos and Church of England link.

 I am a husband, father of 5 children and a Specialist Paramedic working locally for the NHS in Urgent Care and Emergency Services.
 As a family we moved from London in 2005 and have been living in Dorchester since then.
 All of our children have attended or still attend St Osmund’s Middle School and all have loved their time here.